The best hotels in Banjul

 Coco Ocean Resort and Ngala Lodge are the smart luxury plays.
 Both hover in the $150-230/night range, and both score higher on personal service than the big chain properties.
 Ngala Lodge on Atlantic Boulevard in Bakau in particular feels like staying in someone's beautifully renovated home rather than a resort.
 That's not for everyone, but the guests who love it really love it.

-Banjul's best neighborhoods
+Banjul's best hotel regions

 Don't limit yourself to Banjul city proper.
 The action is along the Atlantic coast, from Bakau down through Fajara, Kololi, and Bijilo to Brufut.
 If you want beach access and nightlife within walking distance, plant yourself in Kololi or Bijilo first.